ignatandrei/RSCG_Examples/book/about.md

 6. Link to the downloadable code to practice

-## I have a suggestion for a new RGSC that is worth mentioning in this book .
+## I have a suggestion for a new RSCG that is worth mentioning in this book .
 What can I do ?

 Please send me an email to ignatandrei@yahoo.com

+## I want to make a RSCG that will be usefull.
+How can I do ?

+In the  introduction I have put the links to get you started with RSCG .

+And, if you bought this book from Amazon , you are entitled to have 1 hour free of consultancy with me .
+I can help you make one.